Khaosod: Description

 Khaosod is more mass-oriented and upcountry-focused in style than its sister newspapers in the Matichon Group.
 Its circulation records show 950,000 copies sold per day.
-Nevertheless, despite heavy features on crimes, local affairs, and entertainment like other major national newspapers (such as Thai Rath and Daily News), the newspaper also remains keen on political and social issues similar to its sister newspapers Matichon and Prachachat.
+Despite heavy features on crimes, local affairs, and entertainment like other major national newspapers (such as Thai Rath and Daily News), the newspaper also remains keen on political and social issues similar to its sister newspapers Matichon and Prachachat.
 Khaosod is managed by Kanchai Boonparn, who also oversees the Matichon Group as a whole.

 Khaosod is currently the third-bestselling newspaper in Thailand.
 Additionally, the online edition of the newspaper experienced a 98 percent rise in number of visits in 2010.

 Khaosod first came to prominence in 1994 for its extensive coverage of the cover up murders of a Thai gem dealer's wife and her son.
 Details later emerged, partially due to Khaosod's reporting, that Lieutenant-General Chalor Kerdthes of the Royal Thai Police ordered the pair abducted and subsequently murdered after failing to extract information concerning the fate of the Saudi Blue Diamond from the pair.
 Initially reported by many newspapers as a roadside accident, Khaosod insisted otherwise from early on.
-Lieutenant-General Chalor and several other police officers were arrested, found guilty, and sentenced to death (the sentence was later reduced to 50 years of imprisonment).
+Lieutenant-General Chalor and several other police officers were arrested, found guilty, and sentenced to death (the sentences were later reduced to 50 years of imprisonment).
 Khaosod was awarded Best News Feature from the Isra Amanantakul Foundation in that year for its coverage of the incident.